 When real drivers / evaluators are able to close the loop on simulations, many constraints are lifted.
 Product development work that normally requires a proving ground can occur in a controlled laboratory in advance of (or concurrently with) the evaluation of real prototype vehicles and systems.
 Driver-in-the-Loop (DIL) simulators are one way to accomplish this.

 DIL simulation is but one aspect of the changing automotive landscape.
-To learn more about how this technology is influencing the vehicle development process, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about how this technology is influencing the vehicle development process, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.